 The second case study shifted from refurbishment to infrastructure, with Colin Bennie of John McAslan + Partners presenting Belfast Grand Central Station, supported by Simon Brimble of Arup and Brendan Barrett of façade specialist Williaam Cox.

-Bennie outlined the long gestation of the project, which began with a competition win in 2014 and culminated in the delivery of a multimodal transport hub designed to accommodate up to 20 million passengers annually by 2040.
-The scheme replaces an overcrowded and constrained station and forms part of a wider strategy to regenerate the surrounding district.
+Bennie described the long gestation of the project, which began with a competition win in 2014.
+“That’s how long these projects take,” he observed.
+“Transport is not a quick game.”
+The new station is designed to accommodate up to 20 million passengers annually by 2040 and forms part of a wider regeneration strategy for the surrounding district.

 Buildings.